• Courses

 Checking the correct device from which information is being collected

 If multiple visitors have enabled the debug view (e.g., they all have enabled the Chrome extension), you will see multiple devices there, which might require some time to find yourself.
 I’ve seen this apply especially to my blog.
 Many of my readers enable the GA Debugger Chrome Extension.
-So it becomes my task to find my device among the rest.
+So, it became my task to find my device among the rest.

 Anyway, once you start seeing data in DebugView, things will look like this.

-Blue icons highlight events and green icons represent conversions.
-Please ignore the fact that I treat menu_click events as conversions.
+Blue icons highlight events, and green icons represent key events.
+Please ignore the fact that I treat menu_click events as key events.
 It is just for demonstration purposes.

 You will see the parameters sent together with an event when you navigate to the event.
 Click on the parameter to see its value.